maxhutch/magma/sparse-iter/README.txt

 "--mscale k"
    k = 0 no scaling
-   k = 1 scale symmetrically to unit diagonal k = 2 scale to unit rownorm
+   k = 1 scale symmetrically to unit diagonal

 "--preconditioner k"
-    k = 0 : Jacobi
+    k = 0 : No
-    k = 1 : ILU/IC
+    k = 1 : Jacobi
-    k = 2 : iterative ILU(0)/IC(0)
+    k = 2 : ILU/IC
-    Other preconditiners are only available for the Iterative Refinement.
+    Other preconditioners are only available for the Iterative Refinement.

 "--ev k"
-    k : number of egenvalue/eigenvectors to compute
+    k : number of eigenvalue/eigenvectors to compute

 The last argument is the traget matrices.
 These should be stored in MatrixMarket format, see http://math.nist.gov/MatrixMarket/formats.html.

+The solver info uses the following feedback:
+       0          Success.
+      -117        Not supported.
+      -201        No convergence within iteration limit.
+      -202        No convergence.
+      -203        Operator A is not positive definite.